 Her outstanding career in limnology, which focused on the study of streams, spanned eight decades and earned her worldwide recognition, most notably for her work on diatoms, a type of algae.

-She worked for the Academy of Natural Sciences of Drexel University, where she held the Francis Boyer Chair of Limnology, for more than 70 years.
+She worked for the Academy of Natural Sciences of Philadelphia, where she held the Francis Boyer Chair of Limnology, for more than 70 years.
 Officially, she retired three times, but her work continued.
 At 100, she remained a trusted authority on environmental issues among industry CEOs and United States presidents.

 She reached the top of her field, and she did it during a time when women scientists were rare.
 “I think she saw it as a challenge,” says Sherman Roberts, a researcher who joined the Stroud Center’s staff in 1972.
 “She wasn’t going to let her gender stand in the way.”